Rightpoint/RZBluetooth/README.md

 3. If there are multiple devices, how does the user ensure the proper device is selected?
 4. What type of security is used?
 Initiate the SSN pairing process by reading or writing a secured property before completing selection.

 Once a device has been selected, the peripheral UUID can be persisted between application starts.
-Also, it's important to note that the UUID is unique to the iOS device and should not be shared between computers.
+Also, it's important to note that the peripheral UUID is unique to the iOS device and should not be shared between computers.

 ## Availability Interactions
 Availability Interactions are a set of actions that should be performed every time the device becomes available.
 Device Sync is usually built on top of this.
-All transport layer errors should be ignored, and most other errors would be fatal.
+All transport layer errors should be ignored, and most other errors would be considered fatal.
 RZBluetooth provides a helper for this functionality:

 ```objc
 [self.centralManager maintainConnectionToPeripheralUUID:peripheralUUID